thenewboston-blockchain/Bank/v1/bank_registrations/README.md

 ## Bank Registrations

-Banks must also register with validators before they are accepted onto the network by that validator.
+Banks must register with validators before they are accepted onto the network by that validator.
 This is done in a similar fashion to the registration process between user accounts and banks.
 To register, banks will pay a registration fee to the validator.

+Rather than sending the registration request directly from client to the validator, the request will be sent through the bank.
+The bank will then forward it along to the validator.
+The purpose of routing the request through the bank is so that the bank can first create a record of the registration.

 ![](https://github.com/thenewboston-developers/Bank/raw/master/v1/bank_registrations/diagrams/Bank-Registration.png)